-Long Straddle Formula
+Long Straddle Calculator

 Total premium creates two break-even prices: strike minus debit and strike plus debit.